 Below is a link to the printable fruit banner I made in her honor.
 My mom loved to decorate for each season, and she loved fruit!
 Paintings of fruit, cross-stitched pictures of fruit, fake fruit, real fruit (you get the idea :)!

-(And as I side note… I cried quite a bit as a re-wrote this post… I guess God knew I needed a bit more ‘therapy’!
-He is amazing like that!!)
+(And as I side note… I cried quite a bit as a re-wrote this post… I guess God knew I needed a bit more ‘therapy’.
+He truly works in mysterious ways.)